What Do Sea Turtles Eat?

-The diet of a sea turtle depends upon the species.
+What a sea turtle eats depends upon the species.
 Some are omnivores, eating a variety of plants and animals, while the hawksbill and the leatherback are specialists, subsisting primarily of sponges (hawksbills) and jellyfish (leatherbacks).

 Hawksbills for example, are mainly found on and around coral reefs where their main prey sponges are found.
 Greens forage among seagrass beds and nearshore habitats, and leatherbacks, which are deep divers, are found in pelagic (open ocean) environments where they feed exclusively on jellyfish and other soft-bodied invertebrates that float in the water column.